antonia43/careercorner/cctesting-main/careercorner2/docs/ARCHITECTURE.md

 All function calling tools implement 3-attempt retry logic for resilience against database locks and transient errors.

+For detailed information about the tools, please refer to docs/TOOLS.md

 ### Deployment
 - Platform: Streamlit Cloud
 - Environment Management: .env files (local), Streamlit secrets (production) We deployed to Streamlit Cloud which worked perfectly for our GitHub based workflow.
 SQLite tempdir was used for persistence without external databases.
 Environment variables were used to secure our API keys in Streamlit Secrets.

 ---